datarobot/datarobot-user-models/task_templates/pipelines/python3_keras_joblib/README.md

-## Python Keras Joblib Training Model Template
+## Python Keras Joblib Estimator Template
 This model is intended to work with the [Python 3 Keras Drop-In Environment](../../../public_dropin_environments/python3_keras/).
-The supplied h5 file is a keras + tensorflow model trained on [boston_housing.csv](../../../tests/testdata/boston_housing.csv) with a MEDV as the target (regression), though any binary or regression model trained using the libraries outlined in [Python 3 Keras Drop-In Environment](../../../public_dropin_environments/python3_keras/) will work.

-For this sample model, custom.py contains additional data pre-processing that the model itself lacks.
+For this sample estimator, custom.py contains additional data pre-processing that the model itself lacks.
 In this case, preprocessing consists of selecting only numerical columns and performing median imputation followed by scaling.
 Note that any columns that are entirely NaN will be dropped by this preprocessing pipeline.